Genetic sequencing: UW-OncoPlex at SCCA

 Currently, frequent requests for an UW-OncoPlex assay come from doctors specializing in the diseases listed below.

 Melanoma.
 UW-OncoPlex identifies three primary genes that cause variants of melanoma.
-Two of the available drugs are FDA approved and one has a final decision pending in 2013.

 Lung Cancer.
 Non-small cell lung cancer has four characteristic mutations in the UW-OncoPlex panel.
 In some cases, the associated drugs have extended patients’ lives by 14 months—a significant improvement for patients with this disease.